kannikakabilar/Kannika-Notas/Checkpoint/README.md

 39\. &ensp; LeetCode Q2508
 Hint-Note: The number of nodes with an odd-degree in the original graph should be either 0, 2, or 4.
 Try to work on each of these cases.

-40\.
-Define the following Graph Terms
+40\. &ensp; Define the following Graph Terms
     - order of a graph
     - size of a graph
     - null graph